Adzhikinezhal'

 Novosibirsk's Dining Context

 Internationally, the distance between a Siberian Caucasian kitchen and, say, Le Bernardin in New York City or Atomix in New York City is not simply geographic.
-Those restaurants exist at the leading of a global fine dining tier shaped by consistent critical infrastructure, Michelin presence, and deep media coverage.
+Those restaurants exist at the top of a global fine dining tier shaped by consistent critical infrastructure, Michelin presence, and deep media coverage.
 Adzhikinezhal' operates in a city where that infrastructure is absent, which means the assessment framework has to shift accordingly.
-The relevant question is not how it compares to a starred counter in Manhattan but whether it represents the Caucasian tradition with enough fidelity to justify the visit within its own context.
+The relevant question is how it represents the Caucasian tradition in its own context.

 Other regional points of interest in the Russian dining network include Made in China in St. Petersburg, Lev I Ptichka in Saint Petersburg City, krevetka in Voronezh, Cafe Pushkin in Moscow, and Konditerskaya Kuzina in Syktyvkar, each representing different facets of how regional Russian dining has developed outside the two capitals.